Ryan-B1yth/snap--shot/README.md

        - Navigate the site easily and intuitively.
        - Find what I am looking for easily.
        - Keep track of my basket total so I do not overspend.
-       - Add and remove item's from my basket so I can make sure I have the correct items, sizes, and quantities.
+       - Add and remove item's from my basket so I can make sure I have the correct items, and quantities.
        - Checkout easily and be sent confirmation of my purchase to my email.